 Iced Caramel Macchiato

-Over the ice, slowly pour your espresso.
-The coffee will layer naturally on top of the milk.
+You’ll need to get vanilla syrup and caramel syrup too (if you want things sweeter), plus some some caramel sauce for the bottom of your cup (OK, and the top).
+When pouring in your espresso, go slowly and the coffee will layer naturally on top of the milk.
 I know a lot of people choose to mix that until they blend, but I actually enjoy it separated.

 Chai Tea Latte